appwriters-dev/appwriters-dev/src/lib/posts/2023-05-05-flappwrite-magic-auth.md

 Following the above steps, add web platform to register a domain, you don't need a web application, you can use any of your domain.
 It's important to use your own domain in production to prevent others from hijacking it and using it for their own purpose.

 Make sure, magic-url authentication is enabled, it should be enabled by default.
-[//image]

 ## Integrating Appwrite

-To add appwrite SDK, you can run the following command in the root of your Flutter project directory from terminal
+To add appwrite SDK, you can run the following command in the root of your Flutter project directory from terminal.

 ```bash
 flutter pub add appwrite: ^8.3.0
 ```

+If you are using self-hosted Appwrite, use appropriate Appwrite SDK version for your Appwrite server version you are using.

 This will add Appwrite's Flutter SDK to your project.
 You can also do this by manually adding it to `pubspec.yaml` file under dependencies